 At Whole-Body Dentistry, we make effort to make certain an extraction is performed only as a last resort.
-When, however, a tooth needs to be removed, it is extracted painlessly and the bone is thoroughly debrided to remove any bacterial growth and infection.
+When, however, a tooth needs to be removed, it is extracted painlessly, and the bone is thoroughly debrided to remove any bacterial growth and infection.
 An extraction is the complete removal of a permanent tooth.
-Depending on the difficulty of the extraction, whether or not the tooth is impacted or erupted, and whether it has straight or curved roots, the extraction may be performed at Whole-Body Dentistry or, in some instances, referred to an Oral Surgeon.
+Depending on the difficulty of the extraction, whether or not the tooth is impacted or erupted, and whether it has straight or curved roots, the extraction may be performed in our office or, in some instances, referred to an Oral Surgeon.

-There are many reasons for an extraction.
-Some of these include advanced gum disease; an abscessed tooth that cannot be saved, a tooth with decay too deep to save, a tooth that has broken at the gum line and cannot be saved, an impacted tooth (as in an impacted “Wisdom Tooth”).
+Some of the reasons for an extraction include advanced gum disease; an abscessed tooth that cannot be saved, a tooth with decay too deep to save, a tooth that has broken at the gum line and cannot be saved, an impacted tooth (as in an impacted “Wisdom Tooth”).
 Some orthodontic cases require that one or more teeth be extracted.
 A patient may also choose to have a tooth extracted in an effort to avoid a root canal, or to eliminate a root-canaled tooth that may have become infected.